Render raises $4.5M for its DevOps platform – TechCrunch

 Development teams on Render specify their infrastructure environments in a YAML file and turning on these new preview environments is as easy as setting a flag in that file.

-“Once they do that, then for every pull request – because we’re integrated with GitHub and GitLab — we automatically spin up a copy of that environment.
-That can include anything you have in production, or things like a Redis instance, or managed Postgres database, or Elasticsearch instance, or obviously API’s and web services and static sites,” Goel said.
+“Once they do that, then for every pull request — because we’re integrated with GitHub and GitLab — we automatically spin up a copy of that environment.
+That can include anything you have in production, or things like a Redis instance, or managed Postgres database, or Elasticsearch instance, or obviously APIs and web services and static sites,” Goel said.
 Every time you push a change to that branch or pull request, the environment is automatically updated, too.
 Once the pull request is closed or merged, Render destroys the environment automatically.

 The company will use the new funding to grow its team and build out its service.
 The plan, Goel tells me, is to raise a larger Series A round next year.